 Status & Action Bar

 The top right of the interface includes the save status and general actions.
 The save status indicates when you have unsaved changes in a test step in the content panel.
 The Reorder Steps action becomes available once you have at least two steps saved in a section, and allows you to reorder steps in a condensed view in the content panel.
 The Complete button allows Test Authors to complete their assigned authoring workflow task.
+The Reload button allows Test Authors to reload the Test Script.
 The Complete button becomes available once you have at least one step saved.

 Copying Test Scripts